Robertou2/azureelectricalmeasure/README.md

 # azureelectricalmeasure
-Project for the Secure Everything with Azure Sphere contast
+Project for the Secure Everything with Azure Sphere contest